The name and title of the Son of God from the time of his anointing while on earth.

 Judea Preaches in Judean synagogues

-31, Passover Jerusalem Attends feast; heals man; rebukes
+31, Passover Jerusalem Jesus attends feast; heals man; rebukes Pharisees

 Nain Raises widow’s son

 babes; yoke kindly